-Prepayment Features with Negative Compensation (Amendments to PFRS 9).
+- Prepayment Features with Negative Compensation (Amendments to PFRS 9).
 The amendments cover the following areas: (a) Prepayment features with negative compensation.
 The amendment clarifies that a financial asset with a prepayment feature could be eligible for measurement at amortized cost or fair value through other comprehensive income irrespective of the event or circumstance that causes the early termination of the contract, which may be within or beyond the control of the parties, and a party may either pay or receive reasonable compensation for that early termination.
 The amendment is effective for annual periods beginning on or after January 1, 2019 with early adoption permitted.
 Retrospective application is required, subject to relevant transitional reliefs; and (b) Modification of financial liabilities.
 The amendment to the Basis for Conclusions on PFRS 9 clarifies that the standard provide an adequate basis for an entity to account for modifications and exchanges of financial liabilities that do not result in derecognition and the treatment is consistent with the requirements for adjusting the gross carrying amount of a financial asset when a modification does not result in the derecognition of the financial asset - i.e. the amortized cost of the modified financial liability is recalculated by discounting the modified contractual cash flows using the original effective interest rate and any adjustment is recognized in profit or loss.
-If the initial application of PFRS 9 results in a change in accounting policy for these modifications or exchanges, then retrospective application is required, subject to relevant transition reliefs.

-The amendments were approved by the FRSC on November 8, 2017 but is still subject to the approval by the BOA.

-Long-term Interests (LTI) in Associates and Joint Ventures (Amendments to PAS 28).
-The amendment requires the application of PFRS 9 to other financial instruments in an associate or joint venture to which the equity method is not applied.
+If the initial application of PFRS 9 results in a change in accounting policy for these modifications or exchanges, then retrospective application is required, subject to relevant transition reliefs. - Long-term Interests (LTI) in Associates and Joint Ventures (Amendments to PAS 28).
+The amendments require the application of PFRS 9 to other financial instruments in an associate or joint venture to which the equity method is not applied.
 These include long-term interests that, in substance, form part of the entity's net investment in an associate or joint venture.
-The amendment explains the annual sequence in which PFRS 9 and PFRS 28 are to be applied.
+The amendments explain the annual sequence in which PFRS 9 and PFRS 28 are to be applied.
 In effect, PFRS 9 is first applied ignoring any PAS 28 loss absorption in prior years.
 If necessary, prior years' PAS 28 loss allocation is adjusted in the current year which may involve recognizing more prior years' losses, reversing these losses or re-allocating them between different LTI instruments.
 Any current year PAS 28 losses are allocated to the extent that the remaining LTI balance allows and any current year PAS 28 profits reverse any unrecognized prior years' losses and then allocations against LTI.
-The amendment is effective for annual periods beginning on or after January 1, 2019 with early adoption permitted.
-Retrospective application is required, subject to relevant transitional reliefs.
+The amendments are effective for annual periods beginning on or after January 1, 2019 with early adoption permitted.
+Retrospective application is required, subject to relevant transitional reliefs. - Plan Amendment, Curtailment or Settlement (Amendments to PAS 19, Employee Benefits).
+The amendments clarify that: (a) current service cost and net interest for the period are determined using the actuarial assumptions when amendment, curtailment or settlement occurs; and (b) the effect of the asset ceiling is disregarded when calculating the gain or loss on any settlement of the plan and is dealt with separately in other comprehensive income.